How Often Should Cast Iron Be Seasoned?

 Do You Need To Season a New Cast Iron Skillet?

-A seasoned skillet has undergone a process whereby a thin coating of oil has been bonded to the skillet by very high heat.
+A seasoned skillet has undergone a process whereby a thin oil coating has been bonded to the skillet by very high heat.
 This process is known as polymerization.
 Through this process, the oil’s characteristic changes from a wet and fluid state to a hardened solid state that bonds with the cast iron.

-The same characteristic that makes unseasoned cast iron challenging to cook with allows the oil particles to bond to the uneven surface.
+The same characteristic that makes unseasoned cast iron challenging to cook allows the oil particles to bond to the uneven surface.
 Seasoning cast iron gives it a smooth texture and darkens the color.

 Without seasoning, cast-iron skillets rust and cause food to stick.
 They also do not distribute heat as evenly.

-The good news is that today most manufacturers of cast iron cookware season it for you, so you have the choice to use your skillet right away.
+The good news is that today, most manufacturers of cast iron cookware season it for you, so you have the choice to use your skillet right away.
 Think of it like getting your skillet handed down from your grandmother.
 Preloved and pre-seasoned.

 Why Would You Need to Re-Season a Cast Iron Skillet?

-Over time, if your cast-iron skillet is exposed to certain chemicals or treatment, it could damage the layer of polymers.
+Over time, if your cast-iron skillet is exposed to certain chemicals or treatments, it could damage the layer of polymers.
 Using harsh chemicals to clean your skillet can gradually break down the protective layer and cause rust spots to appear.

 Using coarse steel wool scourers can also damage your seasoning over time.
-This is especially true if you are also soaking your skillet in water to remove charred food and using strong detergents or cleaning your skillet in a dishwasher.
+This is especially true if you are also soaking your skillet in water to remove charred food, and using strong detergents or cleaning your skillet in a dishwasher.

 Cooking acidic foods in a skillet with this type of damage causes iron particles to leach into your food and taints the flavor of your food.
 You may even notice small black flakes or particles in your food.

 Although cast iron is tough the surface can be scratched and gouged from the utensils you use for cooking.
-Even if they do not damage the cookware at the very least utensils can break down the non-stick surface.
+Even if they do not damage the cookware, at the very least, utensils can break down the non-stick surface.

 How Do You Care For a Cast-Iron Skillet?